eclipse-langium/langium-website/hugo/content/docs/learn/workflow/create_validations.md

 Hello John!
 Hello Jane!
 Hello John! //should throw: You can great each person at most once!
-This is the 2nd greeting of John.
+This is the 2nd greeting to John.
 ```

 To accomplish this, you need to implement a validator.
 The validator is a visitor that traverses a certain part of the syntax tree and checks for semantic errors.
 The following code snippet shows how you can implement a validator for the Hello-World example.
 Mind that the Hello-World already has a validator, you just need to add the following one.